ZephyrTransport/zephyr-website/election.md

 ### II.
 Nominations

-The Secretary will compile a list of board seat nominations from the Board as well as from an [open nominations form](https://goo.gl/forms/bSnVe7nic2ksVl2Z2) distributed to members no later than ten days before the election.
+The Secretary will compile a list of board seat nominations from the Board as well as from an [open nominations form](https://forms.gle/M4exbHVa2LsmYAmd6) distributed to members no later than ten days before the election.
 The Secretary shall confirm with each nominated party that they would like to appear on the ballot.

 ### III.
 Eligible Members
-Eligible members per the Bylaws are determined the evening prior to the announcement of the Annual Member Meeting.
-The Secretary will be responsible for compiling a list of eligible members and giving them access to online voting.
+Eligible members per the Bylaws are determined the evening prior to the announcement of the Annual Member Meeting/Election.
+The Secretary will be responsible for compiling a list of eligible members and giving them access to voting.

-**Member Roster (as of 6/6/2018)**

- * Rolf Moeckel
- * Joan Walker
- * Ram Pendyala
- * Clint Daniels
- * David Ory
- * Charles Gorugantula
- * Julie Dunbar
- * Joe Flood
- * Jason Soria
- * Greg Erhardt
- * Elizabeth Sall
- * Jason Hawkins
- * Rosella Picado
- * Stacey Bricka
- * Daniel Florian
- * Melvin Wong
- * Alec Biehl
- * Raphael Dumas
- * Scott Ramming
- * Jeff Pierson
- * Jalal Jahir
- * Mohammad Molla
- * Robert Chaney
- * Brian Higgs
- * Patricia Mokhtarian
- * Aruna Sivakumar
- * Eric Anderson
- * Vladimir Livshits
- * Michael Clarke
- * Stephen Lawe
- * Kay Axhausen
- * Rick Donnelly
- * Greg Giaimo
- * Billy Charlton
- * Alexey Pozdnukhov
- * Kimon Proussaloglou
- * Eric J. Miller

 ### IV.
 Meeting Scheduling and Announcement

-The President is responsible for scheduling the annual member meeting.
+The President is responsible for scheduling the annual member meeting/election.
 The Secretary is responsible for sending out an announcement of the meeting and the election to the membership.
 The election announcement can be combined with a call for nominations.

 ### V. Ballot